 If you have done any research on culture shock, you likely know about the noted four stages: Elation, Resistance, Transformation and Integration (also sometimes called Honeymoon, Negotiation, Adjustment, and Mastery).

 There are also noted and recognized stages of transition back into your home country (or your passport country, whichever situation you find yourself in).
-Those stages are Settled, Unsettled, Chaos, Resettling, Settled.
+Those stages are Settled, Unsettled, Chaos, Resettling, Settled (click on the below image to enlarge).

 Imagine standing on a very solid road, with firm footing underneath you.
 You have a warm cup of tea in your hand, and in the other, the arm of a loved one.
 This is SETTLED.
 It is your current state, comfortable and content.
 Ahead of you is a bridge and you can clearly see a storm brewing in the middle of that bridge.